Vibe Coding vs Research-Driven Development

 Organize into topic clusters

 create_keyword_cluster groups related keywords into strategic clusters, each mapped to a page.
-Competitive landscape, target content type, proposed URL — the AI builds a content strategy, not just a page.
+Competitive landscape, target content type, proposed URL — the AI builds an actual AI content strategy, not just a page.

 3